balaji-vbr/Physical-Design-using-open-source-EDA-tools/README.md

 ## **DAY 3**

 ### **Design and characterize one library cell using Magic layout tool and ngspice**

+On day 3 concepts are taught about <br />
+SPICE deck creation for CMOS inverter, SPICE simulation lab for CMOS inverter, Switching Threshold Vm, Layout using only stick diagram, Post layout ngspice simulation and the labs mainly focused on transient analysis and calculation of rise delay and fall delay.

+### **LAB**

 D3SK1 5,6,7
 <img src = "https://github.com/balaji-vbr/Physical-Design-using-open-source-EDA-tools/blob/main/Images/DAY%203/D3SK1%205%2C6%2C7.png" width = 700>